Failure to Diagnose Pulmonary Embolism Injury Attorneys

 - Performing surgery to remove the clot

 If you believe a doctor or hospital failed to take appropriate steps to prevent a pulmonary embolism or failed to diagnose a pulmonary embolism, you need a lawyer who not only understands the law but also the underlying medical issues.
 John Day is board-certified in Medical Malpractice by the American Board of Professional Liability Attorneys.
-Because of his vast experience, he also testified before the Tennessee Legislature regarding recent changes to Tennessee's medical malpractice laws.
-To assist with medical questions and issues, we have a nurse on staff full-time.
-And most importantly, we get results -- we have recovered more than $100 million dollars for our satisfied clients.
-We would like to help you and your family too.
-Please contact us online or call us at 615-742-4880 or 866.812.8787 for a free, no-obligation consultation.
+Because of his vast experience, he also testified before the Tennessee Legislature regarding changes to Tennessee's medical malpractice laws.
+Best Lawyers has twice named John Day the Medical Malpractice Lawyer of the Year for Nashville.
+Because understanding the medicine is so important, we have a nurse on staff full-time to assist with medical questions and issues.
+And most importantly, we get results – just ask our satisfied clients.